mattfergoda/memory-game/README.md

 # Memory Game
 An in-browser memory game.
-To test the lowest-score functionality, update the value in `localStorage` from your browser's console: `localStorage.setItem('lowestScore', Infinity)`.
+To test the lowest-score functionality, update the value in `localStorage` from your browser's console: `localStorage.setItem('lowestScore-<number-of-cards>', Infinity)`.